darioml/hailolab.github.com/index.md

 ---
 layout: default
-title: Keep Kalman and Carry On
+title: Hailo Labs - Keep Kalman and Carry On
 ---

-Hello World!
+Welcome to Hailo Labs - more info coming soon